cryptobuks/bamt-poolmanager/README.md

 Reqirements: BAMT linux running CGminer.
 Built and tested on litecoin-bamt 1.2, but should work with any flavor of BAMT, including SMOS.

+To install, wget the zipfile to your miner and unzip it, then run ./install.sh in the bamt-pm directory.
+Please see the README to complete the setup.

 See the Wiki for a screenshot